Smelting Ratios — How Many Furnaces Per Belt

 Iron ore belt arrow Furnace Furnace Furnace... arrow Plate output belt arrow Chest or next assembler

 Design principle: Always leave space to upgrade from stone to steel to electric furnaces without rebuilding the entire column.
+Your smelting output feeds directly into the main bus, so plan your bus width to match your furnace capacity.

 Beaconed Smelting (Megabase)